BungeeNeRF: Progressive Neural Radiance Field for Extreme Multi-scale Scene Rendering

-The challenges brought by city-scale scenes are manifold.
-Firstly, the vastly different \coverage between remote and close views introduces a bias towards central scene contents, resulting in inconsistent quality within rendered images, as illustrated in Fig.~\ref{fig:observation_joint_separate}(a).
-This is due to that central regions are repetitively captured by cameras across all scales, whereas peripheral regions are only observed by distant cameras.
-In contrast, training each scale separately eliminates such inconsistency but sacrifices the communication among different scales, leading to a significant discrepancy between successive scales, as shown in Fig.~\ref{fig:observation_joint_separate}(b).
+The challenges brought by drastic multi-scale scene rendering are manifold.
+Firstly, the regions observed by close cameras is a subspace of remote cameras, whilst remote cameras captures significant parts of the scene that are not covered by close ones.
+This results in inconsistent quality within rendered images, as illustrated in Fig.~\ref{fig:observation_joint_separate}(a).
+In contrast, training each scale separately eliminates such inconsistency but sacrifices the communication between successive scales, leading to significant discrepancies as shown in Fig.~\ref{fig:observation_joint_separate}(b), which requires further fusion steps to blend the results.

-We also observe that the effective frequency channels in PE differ from one scale to another.
-As shown in Fig.~\ref{fig:observation_frequency}(a), for a close view ($L=3$) showing complex details of a rooftop, the low-frequency Fourier feature ($\cos(2^{5}z)$) appears to be insufficient, while a higher-frequency Fourier feature ($\cos(2^{10}z)$) is activated to better align with such details.
-In contrast, the remote view ($L=1$) can be well represented by the low-frequency Fourier feature, hence the high-frequency one is dampened.
+It is noted that the \emph{effective frequency channels} in PE and IPE differ from one scale to another.
+As depicted in Fig.~\ref{fig:observation_frequency}(a)\footnote{The visualizations are acquired by inferring point weights from a trained Mip-NeRF, and accumulate only the selected frequency channel values, following a similar approach of Eq.~\ref{eq:integral} by replacing $\mathbf{c}_{k}$ with the selected channel value for each point.}, for a close view ($L$=3) showing complex details of a rooftop, the low-frequency Fourier feature appears to be insufficient, while a higher-frequency Fourier feature is activated to better align with such details.
+In contrast, the remote view ($L$=1) can be well represented by the low-frequency Fourier feature, hence the high-frequency one is dampened.
 Subsequently, the high-frequency channels in PE are only activated in close views.
-However, due to the limited amount of close views in the training data, vanilla NeRF trained on all scales as a whole tend to overlook these high-frequency scene components, leading to compromised solutions that are biased to utilize low-frequency features only.
+However, due to the limited amount of close views in the training data, NeRF/MipNeRF trained on all scales as a whole tend to overlook these high-frequency scene components, leading to compromised solutions that are biased to utilize low-frequency features only.